 While wards 1, 2, and 4 constituted households with more or less the same level of income, ward number 3 constituted the poorest community.
 The Mushar community lives in a building donated by a foreign agency, with only the minimum necessities to keep them going.
 While other wards have agriculture and livestock farming to rely on, the Mushars own no such land or animals.
 The only source of income is wage labor.
 Even after the establishment of the Baghmara Community Forest, the Mushars have not been able to secure a steady source of income to improve their living standards.
 For instance, the BCFUG Committee had established a fishery for the Mushars to provide a stable source of income.
 The revenue from the sale of fish was to be shared among the CFUG and the Mushars in a ratio of 60:40.
 However, in discussions with the Mushars, it was stated that the fishery was set up without their being consulted.
-Since the fishery is located within the community forest, access at night to the fishery is restricted hence during the night time the guards and ranger were found to be engaged in stealing without any evidence to prove theft.
+Since the fishery is located within the community forest, access at night is restricted to protect against theft.
 Ultimately, this meant that maintaining a fishery did not prove to be fruitful.
 The fishery currently has no fish.

-9.1.3 Operating Module
+4.1.4.
+Operating Module